yellowdolphin/deeptrane/README.md

     return df
 ```

 Augmentation, model, and training details are specified in the config file `configs/cassava_resnet18_v001.py`.
-This [kaggle notebook](https://www.kaggle.com/code/greendolphin/cassava-deeptrane) shows how to run the experiment and evaluate the training metrics.
+This [kaggle notebook](https://www.kaggle.com/code/greendolphin/cassava-deeptrane) demonstrates how to run an experiment and evaluate the training metrics.
+After training, the directory `cfg.out_dir` contains model(s) and corresponding state(s) of optimizer and scheduler for restart.

 ### PyTorch training

+The PyTorch training script `train.py` trains on GPUs or TPUs (xla) when detected.
+Required packages (torchmetrics, torch_xla, timm, albumentations) are installed automatically, but only if needed, depending on config and environment.
+Note that host machines on kaggle and colab are not suitable to feed eight TPU cores with data-heavy inputs, such as high-resolution images.
+For such applications, training on GPU or with Tensorflow is recommended (see below), which has access to the beefy TPU node resources.

+### Tensorflow training

+The Tensorflow training script `train_tf.py` extracts inputs and labels from tensorflow record (tfrec) files.
+Instead of a filetype, the config must specify either GCS path(s) as `cfg.gcs_paths` or a kaggle dataset (subdir of `/kaggle/inputs`) as `cfg.dataset`, whose GCS path is detected automatically.

+The features to be used from the tfrec files can be specified and mapped to their `tf.io` types in `cfg.tfrec_format`.
+Their keys will be mapped by `cfg.data_format` to default field names recognized by the encoders and the keras model (`cfg.inputs`, `cfg.targets`).
+These config variables should be set in the project's `init()` function.
+They will be ignored by `train.py`.

 </details>